Cardless ATM

 This project focuses on expanding ATM-related features and increasing their visibility.
 Since many people in Japan still use cash, we see this as a way to bring them closer to PayPay and gradually help them shift toward contactless payments.

-We needed to carefully prioritize which features to build first.
-I joined a brainstorming workshop with the PM and business teams, where we used an Impact vs. Difficulty matrix to evaluate our options.
+We needed to prioritize which ATM-related features to build first.
+I participated in a workshop with PM and business partners, using an Impact vs. Difficulty matrix to evaluate options.

-My focus was on identifying which feature would deliver the most value to users.
-After discussions, we decided to move forward with cardless deposit/withdrawal.
+From a design perspective, I shared input on which features would deliver the most value to users.
+After discussion, we decided to move forward with cardless deposits and withdrawals.

 Identify the user flow